veronicakelsey/veronicakelsey.github.io/_pages/publications.md

 [2] V. Kelsey and P.J.
 Rowley - *On String C-Group Representations of Covers of the Sporadic Simple Groups*

 [3] V. Kelsey and C.M.
-Roney-Dougal -Imprimitive Maximal Cocliques in the Generating Graphs of the Alternating and Symmetric Groups
+Roney-Dougal - *Imprimitive Maximal Cocliques in the Generating Graphs of the Alternating and Symmetric Groups*
-*In prep... potentially indefinitely*
+In prep... potentially indefinitely

 ### PhD Thesis - Base size and generating graphs of primitive permutation groups